Photometry with XGA

 print(cust_snr)

-You are also able to perform a simple assessment of which observation associated with a given source is ‘the best’, by ranking them by signal to noise of the source.
+A simple assessment may be performed determining which observation associated with a given source is ‘the best’, by ranking them by signal to noise of the source.
 Call the snr_ranking method, supply it with a radius within which to measure the SNR, and it will return an array of ObsID-instrument combinations, and an array of SNR values, going from worst to best:

 [63]: